jboss-developer/jboss-jdg-quickstarts/remote-query/README.md

     2. Remove person
     3. Add phone to person
     4. Remove phone from person
-    5. Display all persons
-    6. Query persons by name
+    5. Query persons by name
-    7. Query persons by phone
+    6. Query persons by phone
+    7. Add memo
+    8. Query memo by author
+    9. Display all cache entries
+    10. Clear cache
-    8. Quit
+    11. Quit

-Type `8` to exit the application.
+Type `11` to exit the application.

 Run application with different classpath
 ----------------------------------------